JurajZelman/multi-armed-bandits/README.md

 In this implementation, I additionally include a *hold* parameter, which forces the algorithm to hold the current action for a certain number of steps.
 This could be desired for example in the context of the trading algorithms, where you want to test a certain algorithm for a certain number of steps before switching to another one.

+The bandit simulation can be found in `main.ipynb` notebook.

 ## Bandits

 There are several variations of bandit algorithms, see [Sutton, Barto (2015)](https://inst.eecs.berkeley.edu//~cs188/sp20/assets/files/SuttonBartoIPRLBook2ndEd.pdf).
 The following are implemented in `bandits/bandits.py`: